We are now accepting applications for the 2023-24 academic year. Please begin your application on our online portal here.

 It’s important for PhD students to maintain a healthy work-life balance, supporting their mental and physical health.

 The Rosalind Franklin Institute is based in Harwell Campus, which boasts a number of specialist research organisations, some of which have their own PhD students, and local services including a dentist, a gym and sports leagues and teams.
 As well as active LGBTQ+ and Green networks, there is also a ‘Nxt Gen’ programme specifically for early-career researchers, and they hold social events on a frequent basis.
 We also have subsidised access to the RAL canteen and coffee outlets on campus, who provide a variety of hot and cold food options.

 The Harwell Campus is based in Oxfordshire, with frequent and direct transport links to Oxford via bus, train and the A34.
 Students will have access to bus travel serving Oxford and Oxfordshire towns, a cycle-friendly workplace, free electric car charging points and free parking in Harwell Campus.
 Local amenities can be found here.

 As PhD students at the Franklin, successful applicants will also be eligible to join and participate in societies at a college from University of Oxford.
-Internally, our institute offers an active social committee, friendly Mental Health First Aiders and an Early Career Lead to support students throughout their time with us.
+Internally, our institute offers an active social committee and an Early Careers Lead to support students throughout their time with us.
 PhD students will have an annual 25 days’ entitlement to leave, not including bank holidays and extra leave at Christmas.

 Franklin students will participate in higher-level research skills, with exciting Theme-specific activities tailored specifically to early career researchers and widening knowledge across different disciplines.
 Training materials will be accessible throughout their time at the Franklin.